Eligibility Policy

 1.4 Withdrawal of Affordable Rental Registration

-If an applicant for Affordable Rental is deemed to no longer be eligible for Affordable Rental, or no longer have an ongoing requirement for housing assistance, Alliance Housing may remove the tenant listing from the Affordable Rental Wait List.
+If an applicant for Affordable Rental is deemed to no longer be eligible for Affordable Rental, or no longer have an ongoing requirement for housing assistance, Alliance Housing may remove the applicants listing from the Affordable Rental Wait List.

-Should Alliance Housing proceed with removal of the listing, the tenant will be formally notified of the decision and reasons in writing.
+Should Alliance Housing proceed with removal of the listing, the applicant will be formally notified of the decision and reasons in writing.
 They will also be provided with information on Alliance Housing’s appeal processes.

 2. Specific Needs Housing